Iterate. Iterate. Iterate.

 Then came the side project that changed everything:

 What began as a favor quickly became an obsession—not with coding, but with how people navigated the site, what they clicked, what they ignored, and why.
 That was my unexpected gateway into UX and product design.
-It’s been five years since, and I’ve worked on 30+ projects across product design, visual, industrial, and architecture—basically trying to figure out how to make things that don’t just exist, but actually make sense.
+It’s been four years since, and I’ve worked on 20+ projects across product design, visual, industrial, and architecture—basically trying to figure out how to make things that don’t just exist, but actually make sense.
 (Also, that people don’t hate using.
 Ideally.)

 And because I never really stop thinking about design, I’m always up for a good design chat, experimenting ideas, and blending styles that most people think shouldn’t mix—like minimalism crashing into brutalism, with a splash of maximalism for good measure.
-Plus, I love new tech like AR, VR, AI, and dreaming about a future where everything happens with just one tap (because who has time for more?).

 A W A R D S & A C H I E V E M E N T S